Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ### How to install

-You will need to use Godot 3.1 or later.
-It is best to use latest stable 3.x version (Godot 4 is not supported yet).
+You will need to use Godot 4.1 or later.

+To get the last version that supported Godot 3.x, checkout the `godot3` branch in the Git repository.

 #### Automatically